 Sharing your data

-Please check with email@example.com if you are allowed to share data with researchers from other universities or institutes and under which conditions.
+Please check with the principal investigator of the project if you are allowed to share data with researchers from other universities or institutes and under which conditions.
 Most of the larger cohort studies use standardized data analyses plans to request data.
 For some studies we use data access agreements or other research contracts.

-If you want to share data with co-researchers outside VUmc or GGZ inGeest please do not use cloud services such as Dropbox, Google Drive or OneDrives.
+If you want to share data with co-researchers outside Amsterdam UMC/VUmc please do not use cloud services such as Dropbox, Google Drive or OneDrive.
 While the cost of using an online Cloud service may be low, the expenses/costs associated with the repercussions of a breach could be very high.
 When you need secure file storage and/or share these with colleagues (also from other universities) you can use SURFfilesender or ask our datamanagers how to proceed.

 Archiving your data